 My Current Status…

-Currently, I have over 1 ½ years of experience in on-line dating but I am still single (as of December 2016).
-To me, success in on-line dating is that after you physically meet, you go on a few dates together and eventually become an official couple, exclusively dating each other.
+Currently, I have over 2 years of experience in on-line dating but I am still single (as of November 2017).
+To me, success in on-line dating is that after you physically meet, you go on a few dates together and eventually become an official couple, exclusively dating each other in a 100% monogamous relationship.
 Using my “vast wealth of experience”, I will now give you, the beginner, a guide to on-line dating.
 Looking back, I wish I had this step by step guide to assist me in my failed attempts at finding my mate.
 I hope you will be successful where my previous attempts have floundered.

 What Is My Status?